MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-quickstart.md

 This quickstart describes how to set up an Azure Kubernetes Service (AKS) Edge Essentials single-machine K3S Linux-only cluster.

 > [!NOTE]
-> The purpose of this quickstart script is to ease the evaluation process and requires higher level credentials for onetime setup of Azure subscription.
+> The purpose of this quickstart script is to ease the evaluation process and requires higher level credentials for one-time setup of Azure subscription.
 This is not intended for production use.

 ## Prerequisites